pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

     read directly from the ``config.json`` file.
 This helps ensure we either load the weights correctly or error out in case of discrepancy between the HF checkpoint file and torchtune's model implementations.
 This json file is downloaded from the hub along with the model checkpoints.
-    More details on how these are used during conversion can be found :ref:`here <convert_weights_label>`.

 |